Did AI get more negative recently?: Data annotation

-On a coarse-grained level, we consider three possible stances: (1) a paper may express a \emph{positive stance} towards related work, e.g., extend the current approaches and reach a new state-of-the-art; (2) a paper may express a \emph{negative stance} towards related work, e.g., state that datasets, evaluation protocols or techniques are basically flawed; (3) if a paper does not particularly fit into this categorization, e.g., because it discusses or summarizes previous work without criticizing it, then we consider a paper as expressing a \emph{neutral stance}.
-In the annotation, we relax this coarse-grained scheme and instead give continuous numbers for annotation, ranging from -1 (severe negative stance) towards +1 (very positive stance), with 0 as neutral stance.
-We provide guidelines for the annotation in the \ref{sec:appendix}.
+On a coarse-grained level, we consider three possible stances: (i)~we define a prototypical paper of \underline{\emph{positive stance}} (towards related work) as one that directly or indirectly accepts its premises, builds upon and extends the existing literature and achieves a new state-of-the-art; such a paper contains phrases and sentences such as `we present a new approach'; `we beat the state-of-the-art'; `we release a new dataset' (cf.\ \ref{sec:appendix} \ref{tab:llr}). (ii)~A prototypical paper of \underline{\emph{negative stance}} towards related work states that datasets, evaluation protocols or techniques are basically flawed; such a paper contains sentences of negative sentiment such as `techniques fail'; `approaches are limited'; `models are unstable'. (iii)~If a paper does not particularly fit into this categorization, e.g. because it discusses or summarizes previous work without criticizing it, then we consider a paper as expressing a \underline{\emph{neutral stance}}; survey or analysis papers typically fall into this category.

+In the annotation, we relax this coarse-grained scheme and instead allow continuous numbers as stances, ranging from $-$1 (very negative stance) towards +1 (very positive stance), with 0 as neutral stance.\footnote{In practice, annotators typically choose `pseudo-discrete' annotation scores in steps of 0.1, e.g. $-$0.2, $-$0.1, 0.0, 0.1, 0.2.} Intuitively, the more negative/positive statements an abstract contains, the more negative/positive it is.
+The severity of statements also matters for the degree of positivity or negativity, e.g. `techniques fail completely' is more negative than `some techniques don't work properly'.
+Positive/neutral and negative papers are differentiated by the amount of \emph{direct criticism} they express against existing work: each element of criticism (and its severity) would decrease the positivity of a paper.
+Neutral and positive papers are differentiated in that the latter have clearly positive elements of advancing the state-of-the-art and providing better solutions.

+We provide guidelines for the annotation in the \ref{sec:appendix} as well as several examples in \ref{tab:human_data} and \ref{tab:human_data2}.
 In the following, we describe the annotation process and provide statistics.